IPapakis/GCNNMatch/README.md

 * "mkdir overlay".
 It will allow you to install additional packages if needed in the future.

-* "sudo singularity run --nv -B /MOT_dataset/:/data --overlay overlay/geometric.sif"
+* "sudo singularity run --nv -B /MOT_dataset/:/data --overlay overlay/ geometric.sif"

 * "./create_folders.sh"